martinmoene/type-lite/README.md

 quantity: Allows to obtain hash of a quantity object (C++11)
 address: Disallows to default-construct an address thus defined (define type_CONFIG_CONFIRMS_COMPILATION_ERRORS)
 address: Allows to default-construct an address thus defined
+address: Allows to custom-default-construct a address thus defined
 address: Allows to copy-construct an address from its underlying type
 address: Allows to move-construct an address from its underlying type (C++11)
 address: Disallows to add addresses